About the course

 Interviews are normally held as part of the admissions process.

 Interviews for applications received by the early December deadline will take place in mid-January.

 Shortlisting for this programme will take account of students' academic and professional experience.
 Particular attention will be paid to evidence that the applicant is capable and motivated to complete a course of advanced academic study.
 Applicants who are shortlisted are normally interviewed as part of the admissions process; there will be a minimum of three academics on the interview panel, including a potential supervisor.
 During the interview, you will be asked to make a brief presentation followed by questions from the panel.

-Interviews will normally be conducted in person but can be conducted online if necessary.
+Interviews will normally be conducted online using a video call.